JamesOnwordi/CreaTube/README.md

 * A home page that user can navigate to other routes
 * A Page for displaying creators ideas
 * A comment section for a model
-* Have a gun and characters model
+* Have a favorite gun and characters model
-* A users created model and favorite model

 ## Stretch Goal
 * Characters Model